kalimawiki/blog-writing/content/posts/benevolentai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 The company’s leadership reflects a blend of AI, life sciences, and tech-industry experience:

 - **Dr.Joerg Möller, CEO:** A veteran of Bayer and LEO Pharma, Dr. Moeller brings strategic and scientific leadership to drive the company’s clinical and AI platform programs forward.
-- **Ken Mulvany, Founder & Executive Chairman:** Entrepreneur and healthcare innovator, Mulvany founded Benevolent AI and continues to shape its long-term vision, investment strategy, and partnerships.
+- **Ken Mulvany, Founder & Executive Chairman:** Entrepreneur and healthcare innovator, Mulvany founded BenevolentAI and continues to shape its long-term vision, investment strategy, and partnerships.
 - **Dr. François Nader, Chair of the Board:** Appointed in 2023, Dr. Nader brings decades of biopharma leadership experience, including his prior role as CEO of NPS Pharmaceuticals and board roles at Moderna and Alexion.
-His appointment reflects Benevolent AI’s shift toward late-stage development and commercialization.
+His appointment reflects BenevolentAI’s shift toward late-stage development and commercialization.
-- **Catherine Isted, CFO:** Former CFO of ReNeuron and senior finance executive at Oxford Biomedica, Isted oversees financial strategy, investor relations, and capital deployment to support Benevolent AI’s growth.
+- **Catherine Isted, CFO:** Former CFO of ReNeuron and senior finance executive at Oxford Biomedica, Isted oversees financial strategy, investor relations, and capital deployment to support BenevolentAI’s growth.

 ### Global Presence & Scale

-Benevolent AI employs between 300–500 professionals, with key R&D centers in London, Cambridge (UK), and New York.
+BenevolentAI employs between 300–500 professionals, with key R&D centers in London, Cambridge (UK), and New York.
 The company became publicly traded in April 2022 via a SPAC merger on Euronext Amsterdam (ticker: BAI), securing approximately €225 million in new capital to advance both its platform and pipeline.

 ![AI and Biotechnology](https://res.cloudinary.com/dxyptrt7m/image/upload/v1751545408/wkjqs8cbssxiwn4gxi5h.jpg)

 ## Technologies & Platforms

-Benevolent AI’s core strength lies in its advanced proprietary technology stack designed to accelerate drug discovery by transforming raw biomedical data into actionable scientific insights.
+BenevolentAI’s core strength lies in its advanced proprietary technology stack designed to accelerate drug discovery by transforming raw biomedical data into actionable scientific insights.
 The platform enables an end-to-end drug discovery workflow: from target identification and validation to compound design and clinical development prioritization.

 ### 1. The Benevolent Platform™